 “For such a huge calamity that may take countless lives, give us facts and evidence, not pretentious statements such as pledging with your life,” one netizen commented.

 One reason why many Chinese have been skeptical of the official explanation—that the infection transferred to humans from bats at the Huanan market—is the apparent lack of bats on site.
 Not only were no bats found at the market, but any bats living in the area would have been in hibernation at that time of year.

 No pangolins were found at the market either.
-The scaly lizards are a protected species, so it’s possible that sellers disposed of them before authorities closed the market; so far, there’s no indication of pangolins being found anywhere in Wuhan.
+The scaly mammals are a protected species, so it’s possible that sellers disposed of them before authorities closed the market; so far, there’s no indication of pangolins being found anywhere in Wuhan.

 Moreover, the viruses with the matching spike protein were found in pangolins smuggled from Malaysia to Guangdong Province, 500 miles south of Wuhan.
 The RaTG13 bat virus was found in Yunnan Province, 900 miles from Wuhan.

 Shi has a history of experimenting with mutated coronaviruses, including combining multiple viruses to change the resulting virus’s capability to infect a different species.

 In a 2010 paper, she explored manipulating a bat’s ACE2s to make the animal susceptible to SARS.
 In a 2015 paper, she and other researchers used a bat virus spike protein that didn’t work on humans, grafted it onto SARS, and found that it was then capable of infecting humans while also being resistant to treatment.

 Shi is not the only one doing such experiments.
 But it’s a dangerous business.